petertorelli/gstreamer-cheatsheet/README.md

 Attempt #3 : Compile the Git gst-build meson/ninja release.
 Similar issues, except the error indicated that ximagesink was not compiled for this architecture.

+**NOTE** (2019-12-01) I rebuilt 1.17.0 of everything and it is now working fine on macOS.
+Just remember to NOT INSTALL ANYTHING!!!
+Build to a local `--prefix` and setup PATH and PKG_CONFIG_PATH becuase you'll probably find something else breaks and need to build again.
+Which means I am no longer using macports or brew, I'm using my own local version.

 Attempt #4 : MacPorts.
 This worked except it was missing the `applemedia` AVF video tools which are in gst-plugins-bad. `autovideo{src,sink}` are unreleable and yielded "error(4)".

 Attempt #5 : Brew.
 Brew provided the AVF bad plugins, but no X plugins (ximagesink).
 Fortunately it has `gtksink` which is much more stable than `glimagesink` although neither can be resized by caps.